docker/docs/config/containers/logging/configure.md

 ## Limitations of logging drivers

-- Depending on the version of Docker Engine that you are using, the `docker logs` command is only available on the following drivers:
+- The `docker logs` command, which provides support for the local logging driver, was added in Docker CE version XX.YY?????.
+The `docker logs` command is only available on the following drivers:
     - `json-file`
     - `journald`
     - `local`